analiceleite/analiceleite/README.md

 * I'm graduating in Full Stack Developer at EBAC;

-* I like to learn about everything.
+* I like to learn about everything;

 * I believe that effort outweighs talent.